 - Affection: public displays of affection (PDAs); showing romantic/sexual affection in public is generally frowned upon in Thailand, though this has been loosening up a bit; Thais prefer modesty

-- Anger: showing anger or raising your voice in public is generally frowned upon in Thailand; Thais prefer and respect jai yen, a cool heart
+- Anger: showing anger or raising your voice in public is generally frowned upon in Thailand; Thais prefer and respect jai yen, a cool heart, and polite, calm behavior

 - Buddhism: it is disrespectful and illegal to criticize Buddhism or to use any Buddha image in a non-religious, non-sacred way

 - Clothing: respect is shown through clothing by dressing modestly, especially at temples, orphanages, and governmental organizations, where shoulders and knees should be covered (some temples mandate this)

 - Door Thresholds: When door thresholds are raised, be sure to step over (not on) them, as there are Thai spiritual and historical implications

 - Feet: the feet are considered dirty and the spiritually lowest part of the body, so feet are not supposed to be pointed at anyone, at any Buddha images, or at anything or anyone deserving of respect; don’t put your feet up on a table

 - Head: the head is considered the spiritually-highest part of the body and therefore one should generally not touch the heads of others